Skip to main content

 Once the treatment has been approved, the Invisalign factory makes a series of customized aligner plates for the patient to wear sequentially.
 The plates must be worn 24 hours a day and removed only when eating or cleaning the mouth.
 Ask us about the best model, value and price.

-Oral Rehabilitation – Day Clinic allows the whole mouth to be restored
+Oral Rehabilitation – Day Clinic restores the whole mouth

 Oral rehabilitation is a practice within dentistry with the aim of recovering or improving the patient’s health, chewing function and oral aesthetics in a complete way, when these are compromised.
 Aligned with implant dentistry, it allows the replacement of lost teeth with a dental implant, either a total implant with a full-arch fixed dental prosthesis or a partial fixed prosthesis.